TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Preliminary

-\paragraph{Multi-turn Jailbreaks} Given a harmful target query $\bm{x}_0$, a jailbreak attack seeks to bypass the safety mechanisms of a victim model $\pi_{\phi}$ and induce it to output a harmful response $\bm{y}$ (\cf Figure~\ref{fig:preliminary_example}).
-Single-turn jailbreaks aim to construct an adversarial prompt $\bm{x}'_0$ such that the model produces the harmful response in a single interaction, $\bm{y} \sim \pi_{\phi}(\cdot \mid \bm{x}'_0)$.
+\paragraph{Multi-turn Jailbreaks} Given an original harmful prompt $\bm{x}_0$, a jailbreak attack seeks to bypass the safety mechanisms of a victim model $\pi_{\phi}$ and induce it to output a harmful response $\bm{y}$.
 The attack is deemed successful when the reward $r(\bm{x}_0, \bm{y})$ exceeds a threshold $S$, signifying that $\bm{y}$ contains the targeted harmful content.